-Last night I journeyed to lovely St. Paul, MN to see the Dad Rock Festival with 14,000 other people.
-Generally, I am not a Dad Rock fan but the tickets went on sale when it was snowing, and the last time I was at Midway was in the 90s when Wilco opened for REM, and the heavens opened up as Michael Stipe started “It’s the End of the World as We Know It” and nobody who was there has ever forgotten it ever.
+Last night I journeyed to lovely St. Paul, MN to see the festival with 14,000 other people.
+Generally, I am not a Jam Rock fan but the tickets went on sale when it was snowing, and the last time I was at Midway was in the 90s when Wilco opened for REM, and the heavens opened up as Michael Stipe started “It’s the End of the World as We Know It” and nobody who was there has ever forgotten it ever.

 Also, I figure there aren’t going to be too many chances to see ol’ Bob.
 Now, onto the observations.

 - I do not care for the music of My Morning Jacket.
 They do nothing for me at all.
 I hear them and there’s no quickening of my pulse or stirring in any region music ought to stir.
 My favorite parts of the MMJ set was when they brought out Trampled By Turtles and did Wonderful and TBT’s Alone.

 - Even so, MMJ’s “Wonderful” felt really Clapton-y to me.
 Perhaps he’s ruined the word wonderful for all the other singers.

 - After Dylan shirts and Wilco shirts, there seemed to be a high preponderance of Old 97s shirts, which I thought was kind of rad.

 - My niece, Jaycie, who went to the concert with me thanks to Robin who couldn’t make it, took that picture up there.

 - Incidentally, she enjoyed Bob’s set way more than I did.